School Accreditation Ratings

 Accredited with Warning

-A school is denied accreditation if it fails to meet the requirements to be rated fully accredited for three consecutive years.
-Schools that have been denied accreditation are subject to corrective actions prescribed by the Board of Education and agreed to by the local school board through a signed memorandum of understanding.
+A school is denied accreditation if it fails to meet the requirements to be rated fully accredited for four consecutive years.
+Any school denied accreditation must provide parents and other interested parties the following:

 |Still in School||70|